-The Postgraduate Diploma in Accounting (PGDip(Accounting)) is a one-year SAICA-accredited qualification designed for students who have completed their undergraduate accounting degree and wish to study further at a postgraduate level with the goal of ultimately qualifying as a Chartered Accountant (CA(SA)).
+The Postgraduate Diploma in Accounting (PGDip(Accounting)) is a one-year SAICA-accredited qualification designed for students who have completed their SAICA-accredited undergraduate accounting degree and who now wish to study further at a postgraduate level with the goal of ultimately qualifying as a Chartered Accountant (CA(SA)).

-Lectures are videoed in a live class and are accessible to day time and after-hours students.
+All lectures are also recorded and are accessible to day time and after-hours students.

-The day time and after-hours offerings differ only in terms of the times at which contact sessions occur.
-In all other respects, they fall under the same qualification, run over the same period of time, require the same number of overall study hours, include the same assessments, have the same cost and allow successful students to write SAICA’s ITC.
+In all other respects, the day time and after-hours offerings are the same: the same qualification is obtained, the programmes run over the same period of time, require the same number of overall study hours, include the same assessments, have the same cost and allow successful students to write SAICA’s ITC.

-The PGDip(Accounting) comprises 4 compulsory full-year units and no elective units.
+The PGDip(Accounting) comprises four compulsory full-year units and no elective units.
 Successful completion of the PGDip(Accounting) requires a pass mark of 50% or more for each unit.
-In order to qualify to write SAICA’s ITC, a pass mark for all 4 units must be achieved in the same year.
+In order to qualify to write SAICA’s ITC, a pass mark for all four units must be achieved in the same year.

 Total Fees: 2017 fees: R 63 200 per year (full time and after hours)

-Students are responsible for the payment and arrangement of their own transport and accommodation, as well as for textbooks and off-campus computers or other devices to use the internet.
+Students are responsible for the payment and arrangement of their own transport and accommodation, as well as for text books and off-campus computers or other devices to be able to access and use the internet.
 On campus, students are able to use Monash South Africa IT equipment and internet facilities.

 Beneficiary: Monash South Africa Limited